Bay Ridge–95th Street station: Construction and opening

-On August 25, 1922, the Transit Commission directed its chief engineer, Robert Ridgeway, to plan an extension of the Fourth Avenue Line from 87th Street to Fort Hamilton.
+On August 25, 1922, the Transit Commission directed its chief engineer, Robert Ridgway, to plan an extension of the Fourth Avenue Line from 87th Street to Fort Hamilton.
 Initially, multiple stations along the extension were considered.
 This extension was to be the first part of an extension to Staten Island through a tunnel under The Narrows.
 On September 12, 1922, a meeting was held by the Transit Commission to determine whether a stop at 91st Street should be included as part of the planned extension.
 Ultimately, no station was built at 91st Street.
 At the meeting it was decided that money for an additional station in between 86th Street and the new terminal at 95th Street would be better spent on an extensive terminal with entrances at 93rd, 94th, and 95th Streets.
 Other extensions were also planned in 1922: a branch of the line running via 86th Street to 18th Avenue to connect with the New Utrecht Line to Coney Island, Route 19, and the future subway under Tenth Avenue, as well as a branch of the line at 67th Street heading to Staten Island, Route 20.